SuperNerdEric/combat-logger/README.md

       Example: `Player equipment is [19649, 21780, 12002, 27275, 21021, 21024, 19544, 13235, 28313]`

 4. **Boosted Levels:**
-    - Boosted levels are reported in this order: attack, strength, defence, ranged, magic, hitpoints, prayer.
+    - Boosted levels are reported in this order: attack, strength, defence, ranged, magic, hitpoints, prayer, sailing.
-      Example: `Boosted levels are [99, 99, 99, 99, 99, 99, 99]`
+      Example: `Boosted levels are [99, 99, 99, 99, 99, 99, 99, 99]`